88 percent of users who did a local search visits or call the business within 24 hours. Learn these 9 golden practices to rank for local searches.

 Local directories contribute to your local ranking.
 Here’s how:

 Local directories such as Yelp and TripAdvisor allow you to find businesses in a specific region.
 Simply type in the business/service you’re looking for.

 You will then be presented with a list of businesses that matches your search and filters.
 Your business could be on this list, as well as lists in other directories.

 As you can see from the image below, information such as business names, images, descriptions, phone numbers, and addresses is provided.

 The rating and reviews can also be seen.
 They play a huge role as they affect the decision of users whether to click into the business listing or not for more information.

 Upon clicking on them, more information will be provided like opening hours, reservations, and websites.

 Imagine how much extra traffic you’re getting just by listing your website on these local directories.
-The links on the page are dofollow links which may help you rank your own page.
+The links on the page are dofollow links that may help you rank your own page.